Skip to Content

 3D Prototype Printing

-We anticipate that 3D printing will become an industrial staple in the next decade.
-Proposal submissions will be three-dimensional and fully rendered, rather than being printed on a physical or digital page.
-Furthermore, these prototypes will have to go through an accelerated review and approval cycle so buyers can provide feedback with quicker turnarounds between prototyping and implementation.
+We expect 3D printing to become an industrial staple within the next decade.
+Proposal submissions will be fully rendered in three dimensions, rather than on a physical or digital page.
+These prototypes will move through an accelerated review and approval cycle, allowing buyers to provide feedback quickly and shorten the gap between prototyping and implementation.

 smart watch